The New York Times reported:

 . . .
 There was always a nagging caveat, however.
 In all of the efforts by scientists to control the unruly power of fusion, their experiments consumed more energy than the fusion reactions generated.

-This is the classic nuclear fusion process that is being studied in many laboratories around the world.
-Red Baron reported on it; however, this time, we had not only the ignition, but a nuclear reaction lifted off.
+This is the classic nuclear fusion process being studied in many laboratories around the world.
+Red Baron reported on it; however, this time, we had not only the ignition but also a nuclear reaction lifted off.

 This all happened at LLL, the Lawrence Livermore Laboratory, where its Director Kimberly S. Budil voiced his caveat about the clean and inexhaustible energy source solving mankind's major problem.